We offer programs for YOUTH, first time paddlers and experienced paddlers of all ages.

 Want to give Outrigger a try?

 Then, join us at Baby Beach in Dana Point Harbor.
-Saturdays and Sundays at 10 a.m.,
+Saturdays and Sundays at 10 a.m., starting the first weekend in February and lasting through the end of March.

 Pre-register by downloading, completing, and printing the Novice Waiver.